jd-develop/fbimg/README.md

 ```

 ## Roadmap
-* [ ] Use stbimg instead of libpng to support more image formats
+* [X] Use stbimg instead of libpng to support more image formats
 * [ ] Allow the user to draw at any position on screen via CLI arguments
+* [ ] Allow the user to crop the image via CLI arguments
+* [ ] Add an option to rezise the image if it is too big for the screen
 * [ ] Add `-v` (`--verbose`) that print the commented stuff
 * [ ] Add `-h` (`--help`)
 * [ ] Support videos